 La Liga del Barrio (LLDB) was founded in January of 2000 as a program of the Philadelphia Sixers.
-LLDB Neighborhood league was founded in January 2000 and it evolved out of phone call Councilman Ortiz received from then Sixers GM Pat Croce who said “Angel, I’m sitting here watching the Puerto RIcan Day parade and I didn’t know there were so many Puerto RIcans in Philadelphia!
+LLDB Neighborhood league was founded in January 2000 and it evolved out of phone call Councilman Ortiz received from then Sixers GM Pat Croce who said “Angel, I’m sitting here watching the Puerto Rican Day parade and I didn’t know there were so many Puerto Ricans in Philadelphia!
 What can we (Sixers) do to help your community?”
 Councilman Ortiz replied “we need a basketball league for our kids to keep them off the corners!”
 Councilman Ortiz, led by Raymond Alvarez, Juan “Johnny” Santiago, Israel Rolon, Israel Colon and Marilyn Martinez-Perez with a representative body of Latino sports enthusiasts and educators created La Liga.
 Both the Sixers and Ortiz shared a vision of using basketball and sports as a means to engage young people from the inner city in organized after-school activity.

 La Liga’s fundamental purpose is to promote educational achievement, discipline, and inclusion for all religious denominations, peer group socialization, and collaboration.
 More overtly, it seeks to help in the development of basketball skills, the physical and mental preparation the sport demands and the basic enjoyment of a great sport.
 The fact that the 76ers sponsored LLDB since its inception presented a unique opportunity for Latino youth to appreciate the dynamic and animated tradition of the 76er’s professional franchise.
 LLDB looks forward to receiving the same support from any foundations or individual donors that want to advance Liga’s mission.